chrisjsewell/ipypublish/README.md

 variable2 = data[['folder1','file1.json','key2']]
 variable3 = data[['folder1','file2.csv','key1']]
 variable4 = data[['folder2','subfolder1','file3.other','key1']]
 ...
 ```

 If you are dealing with numerical data arrays which are to large to be loaded directly in to memory,
 then the [h5py](http://docs.h5py.org/en/latest/index.html) interface to the [HDF5](http://hdfgroup.org/) binary data format,
 allows for the manipultion of even multi-terabyte datasets stored on disk, as if they were real NumPy arrays.
 These files are also supported by [jsonextended](https://github.com/chrisjsewell/jsonextended) lazy loading.

 ## Miscellaneous

-I also use the Firefox Split Pannel extension to view the {name}_viewpdf.html page and monitor changes to the pdf.
+You can also use the Firefox Split Pannel extension to view the {name}_viewpdf.html page and monitor changes to the pdf.

 [bookbook](https://github.com/takluyver/bookbook) is another package with some conversion capabilities.